top of page

 Due to the large number of individuals who experience difficulties related to both ADHD and co-occurring disorders, it is highly recommended that an individual first complete diagnostic testing to determine exactly what is contributing to their difficulties.
 Without the entire picture and an understanding of what underlying concern is driving which symptoms or diagnoses, treatment may improperly target (or miss altogether!) these comorbid symptoms.
 Luckily, there are evidence-based treatments for both ADHD and comorbid conditions such as anxiety or depression.
 If you believe that you have both ADHD and other symptoms of a comorbid condition (e.g., depression, anxiety, conduct, or substance misuse), or if you are experiencing symptoms and aren’t sure what is causing them, we encourage you to find a specialist to help you assess what is going on.
 An ADHD specialist will have the knowledge of the disorder itself, as well as an understanding of common comorbidities and how to treat them.

-At the TAP clinic, Dr. Kirk Mochrie and Dr. Cara Lusby conduct both psychodiagnostic and psychoeducational assessments to help diagnose ADHD and other comorbid disorders.
+At the TAP clinic, Dr. Cara Lusby conducts both psychodiagnostic and psychoeducational assessments to help diagnose ADHD and other comorbid disorders.
 The results of these evaluations can be used to provide clinical recommendations/referrals, as well as help develop 504 plans to obtain accommodations at school.

-Both Dr. Mochrie and Dr. Lusby also provide evidence-based treatments for ADHD for adolescents (Mochrie & Lusby) and adults (Mochrie).
-Dr. Mochrie also has experience utilizing ADHD coaching and offers these services in conjunction with CBT for ADHD for clients who need more frequent sessions each week.
-Drs.
-Mochrie and Lusby have additional specialty training in comorbidities associated with ADHD.
+Dr. Lusby also provides evidence-based treatments for ADHD for children and adolescents (Lusby).
+Dr. Lusby also has additional specialty training in comorbidities associated with ADHD.
 Dr. Lusby has extensive training and experience with children and adolescents presenting with behavioral concerns, such as Oppositional Defiant Disorder, as a result of or in addition to their ADHD.
-Dr. Mochrie has expertise in the treatment of substance misuse as a result of or in addition to ADHD.
-Both Drs.
-Mochrie and Lusby have expertise in co-occurring mood and anxiety disorders in children (Lusby), adolescents (Mochrie & Lusby), and adults (Mochrie) with ADHD.
+Additionally, Dr. Lusby has expertise in co-occurring mood and anxiety disorders in children and adolescents.

 Recent Posts